 You’ve heard it, and probably have said it yourself before – new year, new you!
 After the holiday season wraps up, people around the world start thinking about what they want to improve about themselves over the next year.
 Whether it’s eating healthier, being nicer, giving back to the community, or more – there is always something we can do to be a better person inside and out.

 A popular resolution is to adopt a healthier lifestyle.
 Although undertaken by many, this kind of New Year Resolution is an important one and can help prevent cancer.
 By eating the right foods, kicking bad habits, and getting exercise, you can reduce your risk of developing diseases and illnesses such as diabetes, heart disease, and even cancer.
-Looking for a resolution for 2015?
+Looking for a resolution for the new year?
 Here are five examples that can help prevent cancer:

 Eat a well-balanced diet

 At one point in your life, you’ve probably looked at your diet and thought ‘I should eat healthier.’
 You’re right.
 Food is our fuel – it is what keeps us going and what we are made of.
-According to the American Cancer Society, poor diet, which can lead to becoming overweight, is one of two key factors that increase one’s risk for developing cancer, along with other chronic diseases.
+According to the American Cancer Society, poor diet, which can lead to becoming overweight, is one of two key factors that increase one’s risk of developing cancer, along with other chronic diseases.
 Watching portion sizes and limiting foods high in fat, calories, and sugar, along with regular exercise can help control your weight.
 Be sure to eat a well-balanced diet including fruits, vegetables, and whole grains.

 Stop smoking/using tobacco